shortstheory/APStreamline/2DO.md

 * Put V4L2 info fields into RTSPAdaptiveStreaming

 NOTES:
+it's safe to unlink the pads on the cb of a blocking probe

 c920 needs a queue for receiving streams: gst-launch-1.0 -v udpsrc caps="application/x-rtp" port=5000 ! queue ! rtph264depay ! h264parse ! avdec_h264 ! autovideosink

 for sending: